-- Since the street food business in the Philippines has low start-up cost, expect high competition.
-To stand out, you need to think of innovative ways to attract more customers.
+- Since the street food business in the Philippines has low start-up costs, expect high competition.
+To stand out, you must think of innovative ways to attract more customers.

 The easier path, of course, is to franchise an already established brand.

 One advantage is sanitation.
 Since traditional street food vendors in the Philippines are notorious for their unsanitary practices, several food cart companies offer their products in great packaging and promote them as safe, clean, and fresh.